valantiskon/mongoDB-nodeJS-REST_API-Android/README.md

 # Use Instructions

+##### Contents
-Build a REST API in Node.js with mongoDB and then call the REST services from your Android application.
+* REST API in Node.js with mongoDB
+* Android Application that utilizes the REST API services

 ##### Create a database and a collection on mongoDB
 **Database name:** mongoDB_clients
 **Collection name:** clients_app

 ##### Open mongoDB
-To do that open a Node.js command prompt and then type
+Open a Node.js command prompt and then type

 		`mongod`